Thank you for sending your enquiry! One of our team members will contact you shortly.

 1. Introduction to OpenStack

-• History of the cloud and OpenStack
+- History of cloud computing and OpenStack

-• Cloud models
+- Cloud deployment models

-• on-premise, IaaS, PaaS, SaaS
+- On-premise, IaaS, PaaS, and SaaS

-• Open source and commercial OpenStack distributions
+- Open-source and commercial OpenStack distributions

-• OpenStack deployment models
+- OpenStack deployment models

-• OpenStack ecosystem
+- OpenStack ecosystem

-• Underlying tools
+- Underlying tools

-• Integrations
+- Integrations

-• OpenStack lifecycle
+- OpenStack lifecycle management

-• OpenStack certification
+- OpenStack certification paths

 2. Cloud security and OpenStack

-Security domains in private clouds
+Security domains within private clouds

-Threat classification and attack types
+Threat classification and common attack vectors

-System and network documentation
+System and network documentation standards

-System management
+System management practices

 Vulnerability management

-Configuration management and policies
+Configuration management and policy enforcement

-System backup and recovery
+System backup and recovery strategies

-Server hardening
+Server hardening techniques

 OpenStack Management interfaces

-Dashboard
+Dashboard (Horizon)

-API
+REST API

-SSH
+SSH access

-Secure communication
+Secure communication protocols

-TLS and HTTPS
+TLS and HTTPS implementation

 Reference architectures